commercialhaskell/stack/doc/GUIDE.md

 stack has tested six different snapshots, and in every case discovered that acme-missiles is not available.
-In the end it suggested that you use the `--solver` command line switch if you want to use packages outside stackage.
+In the end it suggested that you use the `--solver` command line switch if you want to use packages outside Stackage.
 So let's give it a try: